openmaptiles/www.openmaptiles.org/docs/style/mapbox-gl-style-spec.md

 ## Using OpenMapTiles with Mapbox GL

-Mapbox GL is a web mapping library based on WebGL.
 To display maps with Mapbox GL you need

 1. Style: A JSON style specification which describes how your map looks like
 2. Data: Vector Tiles as data source for your style

 OpenMapTiles provides both vector tiles you can download and ready-made styles to use together with them.
+Check out how to [display a map with Mapbox GL JS](/docs/website/mapbox-gl-js).

 ## Styles